KANNIBALWEAR/K_OVERVIEW/README.md

 - Transparent Foil Bags with Stickers (Aoku style)
 - Black Minimal Boxes with Printed Item Wraps (See through panel too?)
 - Minor Equipment (ME) Bonus with every order
-- Personal Item with each order (hand-written or custom message)
+- Personal Item with each order (hand-written or custom message with the brands tagline + QR code)
 - Instruction Manual for every item included or via QR code leading to a Vimeo video

 ## ICEBOX